 Takamatsu High Court ruled on February 1 that the legislative elections in Japan last October were held in a state of unconstitutionality because of high vote-value disparities.
 The weight of each vote was not fairly distributed.

-Japan carried out general elections to vote for members of the House of representatives, the more powerful house of Japan’s bicameral parliament the National Diet.
+Japan carried out general elections to vote for members of the House of Representatives, the more powerful house of Japan’s bicameral parliament the National Diet.

-The Liberal Democratic Party conserved a majority of seats despite a tumultuous period since Shinzo Abe’s resignation in 2020 due to health issues, criticisms over management of the Covid-19 pandemic and the organization of Tokyo Olympics.
+The Liberal Democratic Party conserved a majority of seats despite a tumultuous period since Shinzo Abe’s resignation in 2020 due to health issues, criticisms over the management of the Covid-19 pandemic and the organization of Tokyo Olympics.

 But after the results of the elections, lawyers filed lawsuits asking for the invalidation of the elections because of an unbalanced disparity in the district delimitation, also called legislative apportionment.

-A large disparity between values of votes
+A large disparity between the values of votes

 Last October, Tottori 1st district, the smallest district of Japan, voted for a single representative while they have approximately 230,000 eligible voters.
 On the other hand, the 13th district of Tokyo accounted for 480,000 voters for only one representative.

 A voter in the Tottori 1st district had therefore 2.09 more weight than a voter in Tokyo’s largest district.